-- possess physical and mental abilities essential for safe and effective client care - have a GPA of 2.0 or higher in prerequisite courses - pass a drug screen once enrolled and throughout the PN program - complete an application for the nursing program - complete all pre-professional curricula (must have taken no longer than 5 years from application date with the exception of Introduction to Computer Concepts and Freshman English I) - have an evaluation of GPA on pre-professional courses - attend orientation on scheduled date - complete nursing entrance exam on scheduled date (approximate cost of exam is \$40.00 and is the responsibility of the applicant)
+- sign the Nurse Practice Act Bars of Licensure Acknowledgement Form - possess physical and mental abilities essential for safe and effective client care - have a GPA of 2.0 or higher in prerequisite courses - pass a drug screen once enrolled and throughout the PN program - complete an application for the nursing program - complete nursing entrance exam on scheduled date with a 58.7% or higher (approximate cost of exam is \$55.00 and is the responsibility of the applicant) - complete all pre-professional curricula

-Once selected, students, top 5 alternates included, will be required to submit to and pass a criminal background check in order to be accepted into the program and attend clinical.
+Students accepted into the program will be required to submit to and pass a criminal background check in order to be accepted into the program and attend clinical.
 The cost of this background check is approximately \$60.00 and is the responsibility of the student.

-Once selected, student, top 5 alternates included, will be required to show proof of immunity to (titer) or record of immunization against the following communicable illnesses: varicella (chicken pox); Influenza A & B (Flu); MMR; & Tetanus, Diphtheria, and Pertussis (TdaP).
+Once selected, students will be required to show proof of immunity (titer) or record of immunization against the following communicable illnesses: varicella (chicken pox); Influenza (Flu); MMR; & Tetanus, Diphtheria, and Pertussis (TdaP).
 Students must also provide a record of a recent (within 1 month of program start date) negative Tuberculosis Skin Test (PPD) or Chest X-ray.
 Hepatitis B: Students must either provide dates of vaccination, titer of immunity, or sign a waiver that they are declining the vaccine and understand the risk.

-Applicants must complete all enrollment requirements and submit all documents to the Director of Admissions/Counseling before the student selection for each class is made.
-Students are required to purchase liability insurance prior to beginning Clinical Practicum.
-This insurance is available through a group policy at an approximate cost of \$16.00/semester.
-Additionally, an online testing fee of approximately \$150.00 will be required each semester of the professional courses.
+Students accepted into the program must complete all enrollment requirements and submit all documents to the Director of Admissions/Counseling.
+Liability insurance is required on all students attending clinical and is available through a group policy at an approximate cost of \$16.00/semester.
+Additionally, an online testing fee of approximately \$176.00 will be required each semester of the professional courses.
+These fees will be attached to your tuition each semester.

-Pre-professional Courses Credits
+Pre-professional Courses

 ~CA 1903 Introduction to Computer Concepts 3

 ~ENG 1003 Freshman English I 3

 NRS 2203 Basic Human Nutrition 3

-~PSY 2003 Human Growth and Development 3
+~PSY 2003 Developmental Psychology 3

-~ZOOL 2004 Human Anatomy and Physiology I & Lab 4
+~ BIOL 2004 Human Anatomy and Physiology I & Lab 4

-~ZOOL 2414 Human Anatomy and Physiology II & Lab 4
+~ BIOL 2414 Human Anatomy and Physiology II & Lab 4

-MTH 1213 Math for Nurses 3
+MTH 1213 Math for Healthcare Professionals 3